rohitmandapati/spark-seprep/student-work/assignment-4/rohitmandapati.md

 }
 ```

+### Explanation

-### This code snippet reverses a linked list data structure.
+This code snippet reverses a linked list data structure.